William Byron Rumford: Public service

 In 1942, Berkeley Mayor Laurance L. Cross appointed Rumford to the Emergency Housing Committee, which sought to find housing for wartime laborers.
-In his capacity as a committee member, he was able to push for more integrated housing.
+In his capacity as committee member, he was able to push for more integrated housing.

-He helped organize the Berkeley Interracial Committee, a citizens' committee whose purpose was to "placate and to welcome some of the people and to ameliorate some of the problems that did arise as a result of the influx" of Southerners.
+He helped organize the Berkeley Interracial Committee, a citizen's committee whose purpose was to "placate and to welcome some of the people and to ameliorate some of the problems that did arise as a result of the influx" of Southerners.
 The Berkeley Interracial Committee welcomed the Southerners to the community and helped them when they ran into problems.
-It worked with the Committee on Fair Play to fight the Japanese American internment and helped the City establish a Human Relations Commission.
+It worked with the Committee on Fair Play to fight the Japanese American internment, and helped the City establish a Human Relations Commission.

 In 1944, Governor Earl Warren appointed Rumford to the Rent Control Board, a state agency that was part of a federal wartime program to keep wages and rents down.